laukik-hase/Trace_it/README.md

 # Trace_it

-A Java software capable of plotting graph of any polynomial.
-JavaFX based GUI
+A JavaFX based GUI application, capable of plotting the graph of any polynomial equation, for multiple platforms, Android, Windows and Linux.